1-8192/Simpet/ChatGptSimPet.md

  assertEquals("Golden Retriever", dog.getBreed());
  }

- // Additional test methods can be added for other behaviors of the Dog class }`
+ // Additional test methods can be added for other behaviors of the main.Dog class }`